Tanmay7404/Overnight_Hackathon_CSEA/README.md

 **Plagiarism Detection:**

 Remove all the comments and whitespaces from the code, normalises the variables and then check the codes of all the submissions for similarity and detects plag.
 (Baker's Dup Algorithm)
+Here is a source for reading more about it [Baker's Dup](https://www.computer.org/csdl/proceedings-article/wcre/1995/71110086/12OmNylsZBI)

 **Auto-grading:**